-Everything taught in the classroom will be built upon during practical sessions, allowing pupils to see the impact of their classroom-based lessons on real life situations, giving the course and teaching a natural progression through theory and skills-based learning.
+Everything taught in the classroom will be built on during practical sessions, allowing pupils to see the impact of their classroom-based lessons on real-life situations.

-The course will be made up of a series of standalone AQA Unit Awards, building a portfolio that presents the capability for students to care for a range of animals.
+The course will be made up of a series of standalone AQA Unit Awards, building a portfolio that presents the capability for students to safely and appropriately care for horses.